Home > How to Emigrate to Australia as a Nurse in 2023

 Confirmation of the Theory and Practice hour components of your course

-After your ANMAC skills assessment has been returned positive we’ll create and submit your Expression of Interest.
+After your ANMAC skills assessment has been returned positive you’ll create and submit your Expression of Interest.
 The EOI, as its more commonly known is a pool or database of candidates all looking to emigrate to Australia as a Nurse.
-It’s important therefore that this submission gets done correctly and places you in the very best possible light.

 If I’m a Nurse Emigrating to Australia how long does the Expression of Interest stage take?